 Ready, aim, force quit!

 It finally quit after a few minutes, but my laptop still had an upset stomach…or was that me?
 What could have caused this to happen?
-I immediately shutdown my laptop – a complete power down – and then powered back up again to inspect logs, etc. Upon start up – everything seemed to be starting just fine, I checked the processes and memory again which all looked fine.
+I immediately shut down my laptop – a complete power down – and then powered back up again to inspect logs, etc. Upon startup – everything seemed to be starting just fine, I checked the processes and memory again which all looked fine.
 Since I felt good about where things were from my laptop perspective, I decided to launch my virtual environment and BOOM!
-Same thing happened again – machine was sluggish, I couldn’t switch in between applications, etc. As soon as the virtual machine started up, I shut it down again and turned my attention to the processes running on my laptop – something was NOT playing nice with my virtual environment.
+The same thing happened again – the machine was sluggish, I couldn’t switch in between applications, etc. As soon as the virtual machine started up, I shut it down again and turned my attention to the processes running on my laptop – something was NOT playing nice with my virtual environment.

 If you BYOD, be prepared

 Many, many companies today are encouraging BYOD (bring your own device).
 I have been doing this now for the last four years or so and very much like the advantages BYOD affords me as well as my employer.
 I work from home most of the time when I’m not in an airport or on an airplane which means I’m not necessarily in a corporate office whereby my laptop is easily protected by the corporate IT team.
 I have what is called an endpoint device and I roam all over the place, which is why it is so important to ensure your laptop or your endpoint device is protected.
 You never know what or when a disaster will strike you – whether it is a power surge smoking your laptop in a hotel (I always carry a mini power strip with me with surge protection), accidental deletion of some files, or a corrupted virtual machine image due to a rogue process forcing you hard boot your laptop.